hftbattle/documentation/en/strategy/strategy_how_to.md

 Let's write the following strategy: we will keep our [orders](/terms.md#order) on the best price for both directions.

-First, we learn how to place an order.
+Firstly, we are going to learn how to place an order.
-This is what the method:
+The method is:

 {% codetabs name="C++", type="c++" -%}
 bool add_limit_order(Dir dir, Price price, Amount amount);